Euro zone budget aid may need to be stepped up: ECB's Knot

 Speaking at a UBS conference, Knot added that households and firms appear to be adapting quickly to containment measures but the longer the pandemic lasts, the more vulnerable firms will become, raising the risk that liquidity issues morph into solvency problems, which in turn also impact the bank sector.

-The ECB has already set aside 1.35 trillion euros for bond buys to keep government and corporate borrowing costs low but analysts expect it to raise this figure, perhaps by as much as 500 billion euros, as the pandemic with weigh on growth more than earlier feared.
+The ECB has already set aside 1.35 trillion euros (1.2 trillion pounds) for bond buys to keep government and corporate borrowing costs low but analysts expect it to raise this figure, perhaps by as much as 500 billion euros, as the pandemic with weigh on growth more than earlier feared.

 “Monetary authorities have to stand ready to act and contribute to tackling any escalation of the Corona crisis.
 But beyond that, there are limits to what monetary policy can achieve,” he added.